Dark Mode Light Mode

 Cons

-what is a Hutong?
+What is a Hutong?

 A hutong is actually not a house but a Hutong means a small, narrow street.
 The traditional courtyard houses are called siheyuan.
 Si means four because there are four buildings surrounding a small square.